 Staffordshire University have also supported our challenge from the very beginning.
 Our company founders, Michael & Ben Dyer are both Staffordshire University graduates.
 At Staffordshire University they promise that every student who studies there will be ‘work ready’ which forms part of their ‘Staffordshire Graduate’ pledge.

 The deal also sees Staffordshire University ambassadors assisting in the delivery of The Ryman National Enterprise Challenge across the country.

 OCR is a leading UK awarding body.
 They provide qualifications which engage people of all ages and abilities at school, college, in work or through part-time learning programmes.

-OCR have supported the challenge since 2013 and last year they launched their range of ‘Being Entrepreneurial’ range of qualifications which challenge Directors and co-founders Ben and Michael Dyer were involved in during the development stage.
+OCR have supported the challenge since 2013 and in 2016 they launched their range of ‘Being Entrepreneurial’ qualifications which our challenge Directors and co-founders Ben and Michael Dyer were involved in during the development stage.

-The Ryman National Enterprise Challenge are proud to announce 3aaa as this year’s official Apprenticeship provider.
-Last year 3aaa were our entertainment sponsors, which allowed X-Factors Only The Young and ITV2’s Tricked Star Ben Hanlin to perform at the finals.
+The Ryman National Enterprise Challenge were proud to announce 3aaa as our official Apprenticeship provider in 2015.
+In 2014 3aaa were our entertainment sponsors, which allowed X-Factors Only The Young and ITV2’s Tricked Star Ben Hanlin to perform at the finals.

 3aaa is an outstanding training provider of Apprenticeships in England, specialising in the delivery of Professional Services Apprenticeships such as Technology, Web and Social Media, Digital Marketing, Financial Services, Accountancy and Business Administration.
 We are a national company offering a personalised, local service in over 36 locations across England as we look to change the lives of young people through our work with local employers and helping these young people to find a pathway into the career of their dreams.